Safe and efficient offshore wind installations

 - Lift-off from barges (feeding).
-Cranemaster will reduce DAF and therefore increase the operational weather window.
+Cranemaster reduces DAF and therefore increases the operational weather window.

 - Splash zone crossing of large objects (monopile templates, mono buckets, jacket foundations with suction buckets).
-Cranemaster will reduce DAF and reduce probability of slack slings.
+Cranemaster reduces DAF and the probability of slack slings.

 - Installation of transition pieces on monopiles from floating vessels.
-Cranemaster will increase ship stability and prevent rapid heeling.
+Cranemaster increases ship stability and prevents rapid heeling.

 - Subsea landing and subsea re-positioning or recovery of heavy objects.

 Talk to us about your project

 Protection of crane and rigging during pile hammering